amitkumarsingh-stack/SecureCloudOps/_IaC/README.md

 # Terraform Azure Repository
-Welcome to our Terraform Repository!
+Welcome to my Terraform Repository!

 About
 This repository hosts Terraform code for provisioning and managing resources in Microsoft Azure/AWS.
 My focus is on using Infrastructure as Code (IaC) principles to automate infrastructure setup, configuration, and management in Azure.